46 Event Spaces for 200 Guests

 Deluxx Fluxx

-Choosing the Right Space for Your Guest Count and Vibe
+Choosing the Right Space for Your Guest Count and Event Style

 Frequently Asked Questions About Event Spaces for 200 Guests

-What is the realistic minimum spend range for booking a 200-person event across these NYC venues?
+What minimum spend should I budget for a 200-person event across these NYC venues?

-Are there venues in this collection outside Manhattan that can still handle a 200-person event with professional amenities?
+Are there any venues in this collection outside of Manhattan that are worth considering for a 200-person celebration?

 What People Say About Event Spaces for 200 Guests